-A variation from Section 24-122(a) of the Subdivision Regulations was also approved with PPS 4-18001 in order to permit the applicant's proposed public utility easement (PUE) network, which provided for the location of PUEs abutting the development lots rather than directly abutting the public rights-of-way.
+A variation from Section 24-122(a) was also approved with PPS 4-18001, in order to permit the applicant's proposed PUE network, which provided for the location of PUEs abutting the development lots rather than directly abutting the public rights-of-way.
 Several alternative locations for PUEs were approved for the northern block, and the southern block was approved without any PUEs, as no lots were proposed on the southern block at the time.
-Approved variations do not carry forward to new PPS, and so the current PPS is required to provide PUEs along the public rights-of-way of Gallatin Street, 40th Place, and the Driskell Park entrance road, as discussed further in the Public Utility Easement section of this technical staff report.
+Approved variations do not carry forward to new PPS.
+Therefore, unless a new variation is approved, the current PPS is required to provide PUEs along the public rights-of-way of Gallatin Street, 40th Place, and the Driskell Park entrance road, as discussed further in the Public Utility Easement section of this technical staff report.

-PPS 4-18001 was approved subject to 13 conditions, and the following conditions are relevant to the review of this PPS:
+PPS 4-18001 was approved, subject to 13 conditions, and the following conditions are relevant to the review of this PPS: